|Future Ready Libraries

 So how do our schools adapt?
 Dahlquist and her team regularly work with teachers and staff to implement the District's Future of Instruction and Technology (FIT) plan.
 "Our teachers help students learn how to think critically and draw connections.
 We must equip students with the skills they need to continually learn and adapt to an ever changing world that has a heavy reliance on technology," says Dahlquist.

 The LLC has become a place for students to create and interact with information, not simply read about it.
 Students at Whittier Elementary recently participated in a reading buddies genius hour in the LLC.
 Second and fifth graders paired up to chose a topic of interest, research their topic and then develop interactive slide presentations with voice and animation.
 The project integrated elements of student choice, research, use of technology, creativity and collaboration.
-Watch some of their interactive slides about tiger sharks, cougars and African penguins.
+Watch some of their interactive slides about tiger sharks

 Whittier's LLC is also home to the school's creation stations and allow students to explore, create and collaborate in a variety of ways.
 Using materials from Tinker Toys to Legos to Magna-tiles, students have created replicas of landmarks from countries researched for their World Fair projects, as well as structures that can withstand extreme weather.